singnet/dev-portal/docs/concepts/daemon.md

 checking protocol](https://github.com/grpc/grpc/blob/master/doc/health-checking.md).
 The daemon will check that the heartbeat of the service is configured; this is used by monitoring services as well as the Marketplace DApp.

 ## Supported Service Types

 The daemon has been written to support a variety of service implementations.
-Currently, services that either expose a JSON-RPC endpoint, a gRPC endpoint, or are implemented as executables to be executed on a per-call basis with the input parameters on STDIN can be used with the SingularityNET daemon.
+Currently, services that either expose a gRPC endpoint, a JSON-RPC endpoint, or are implemented as executables to be executed on a per-call basis with the input parameters on `stdin` can be used with the SingularityNET daemon.

 ## Daemon API

 The daemon itself exposes a gRPC/gRPC-Web endpoint regardless of what type of service is paired with the daemon.
 This enables one consistent protocol to be used to communicate with any service on the SingularityNET network.
-Note that certain gRPC features such as streaming require the service itself to expose a gRPC endpoint with streaming RPCs.
+Note that certain gRPC features such as streaming require the service itself to expose a gRPC endpoint with streaming RPCs (streaming is also a work in progress, see [here](https://github.com/singnet/snet-daemon/issues/195)).
 Also note that bi-directional streaming RPCs are only compatible with gRPC clients (not gRPC-Web i.e. browser clients).

 ## Service Models

-Services are encouraged to define their API surface using [protobuf](https://developers.google.com/protocol-buffers/docs/reference/proto3-spec#service_definition) as an IDL.
+Services need to define their API using [protobuf](https://developers.google.com/protocol-buffers/docs/reference/proto3-spec#service_definition).
 This allows SingularityNET clients to determine the request/response schema programmatically.
-See [this](/docs/all/archive/alpha/Platform-How-Tos#create-a-service-model) for an example of how to create a service model for any of the [supported service types](#supported-service-types), and [this](/docs/all/archive/alpha/Platform-How-Tos#publish-service-metadata) for directions on how to publish the service model to the network.
+This definition, or "service specification" is published using the CLI.
+An example of defining this API and publishing a service that implements it, is available [here](/tutorials/publish/).

 ## SSL

 The daemon supports SSL termination using either a service developer-supplied certificate and keyfile or automatic certificates provided by [Let's Encrypt](https://letsencrypt.org/).
+See our [SSL guide](/tutorials/daemon-ssl-setup) for step-by-step instructions on how to set this up.

-## Auth
+## Authorisation and Payment

 Prior to invoking a service through the SingularityNET platform, a consumer must have:
-- Funded the Multi-Party Escrow contract ([see this article](/docs/all/mpe/mpe)); and
+- Funded the Multi-Party Escrow contract ([see this article](/docs/concepts/multi-party-escrow)); and
-- Opened a payment channel with the recipient as specified by the service definition ([see this article](/docs/all/mpe/payment-channel-storage)).
+- Opened a payment channel with the recipient as specified by the service definition ([see this article](/docs/concepts/daemon-channel-storage)).

 With each invocation the daemon checks:
 - that the signature is authentic;
 - that the payment channel has sufficient funds; and
-- that the payment channel expiry is beyond specified threshold (to ensure that the developer can claim the accrued funds).
+- that the payment channel expiry is beyond specified threshold (to ensure that the service author can claim the accrued funds after delivering the service).

-After these successful checks the request is proxied to the service.
+After these checks are successful the request is proxied to the service.

 ## Configuration

-The daemon's behaviour with respect to the [service type](#supported-service-types), [SSL](#ssl), blockchain interactions, etc. is configurable via a configuration file, environment variables, and executable flags.
-See [this](/docs/all/archive/alpha/Platform-How-Tos#configure-singularitynet-daemon) for a description of the available configuration keys.
+The daemon's behavior with respect to the [service type](#supported-service-types), [SSL](#ssl), blockchain interactions, etc. can be controlled via a configuration file, environment variables, and executable flags.
+See [the daemon's README](https://github.com/singnet/snet-daemon#configuration) for a description of the available configuration keys and how they map to environment variables and runtime flags.

 ## Payment channel state

 The daemon stores the payment channel state in an etcddb cluster.
-This is detailed [here](/docs/all/mpe/payment-channel-storage).
+This cluster can either be an embedded etcd instance that runs in connection with each snetd replica (default) or an externally configured cluster.
+This is detailed [here](/docs/concepts/daemon-channel-storage).